korado531m7/JavaMapConverter/README.md

 `enable-async-mode` - If you set to true, blocks conversion will be run asynchronously to reduce lag

 `enable-output-progress` - If you set to true, the progress of conversion will be printed on console.

+`enable-convert-sign` - If you set to true, texts in json format written in sign will be converted

+`convert-sign-java` - If you set to true, sign text in raw text (not json) will be converted to json text

+`remove-all-entities` - If you set to true, entities in chunks are removed

+`export-all-logs` - If you set to true, conversion logs will be exported to plugin folder when server stopped